 You can climb the career ladder more quickly.

 When you can speak a foreign language, you increase your career advancement opportunities.
-Bigger companies, especially, require professionals who can travel overseas and communicate effectively with local operation managers and establish new business relationships.
+Bigger companies, especially, require professionals who can travel overseas and communicate effectively.
+This is to help with local operation managers and establish new business relationships.

 If you are looking for a better position within the same company, learning a foreign language can help.
 It can fast-track you to get promoted, take on more responsibility, and see the world.